richbruton/battleship/README.md

 - Heroku - platform the program is deployed on
 - Lucid - for flow chart visuals

-# Testing
+# Manual Testing

 Testing for this app was done on an ongoing basis.
 At each stage of development print statements were used to make sure every function was going to return the desired outcome.
 Before each validation function was written care was taken to test within the parameters to see if the game would function as intended.
 After each validation function was written, incorrect inputs were made intentionally to make sure the correct error message was returned.
-When each functino was working in a satisfactory way, the next function was started and the testing process would begin again, to make sure the new functino works well and doesn't intefer with any previous element of the program.
+When each functino was working in a satisfactory way, the next function was started and the testing process would begin again, to make sure the new function works well and doesn't intefer with any previous element of the program.

 Testing occurred on all the different board sizes to make sure that the correct amount of boats appeared on the board that was supposed to show boards.
 Boat lists were printed to make sure there were no repeated coordinates.